awsdocs/amazon-sagemaker-developer-guide/doc_source/LL-in-formats.md

-# Linear learner response formats<a name="LL-in-formats"></a>
+# Linear Learner Response Formats<a name="LL-in-formats"></a>

-## JSON response formats<a name="LL-json"></a>
+## JSON Response Format<a name="LL-json"></a>

 All Amazon SageMaker built\-in algorithms adhere to the common input inference format described in [Common Data Formats \- Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html)\.
-The following are the available output formats for the SageMaker linear learner algorithm\.
+The following are the available output formats for the Amazon SageMaker linear learner algorithm\.

 **Binary Classification**